 As always, there was ample room to play at Unlimited.
 Ryan McGinley covered an entire room with photographs of nude models; it reminded me of my teenage bedroom.
 And Brazilian collective Opavivará! presented their work (2014), an installation of hammocks that had VIPs flocking to kick up their weary feet and pour themselves a cuppa.
 From Felix González Torres’ carpet of blue candy I walked over to Dan Flavin’s European Couples (1966-71): buzzing neon light saturated rooms empty but for a couple of guys dancing.

-After being reunited with a curator friend we headed to Takashi Murakami’s film premier for Jellyfish Eyes where we grabbed our obligatory selfie opportunity with the artist (he is a master of self promotion after all).
+After being reunited with curator and artistic director, Stephane Ackermann, we headed to Takashi Murakami’s film premier for Jellyfish Eyes where we grabbed our obligatory selfie opportunity with the artist (he is a master of self promotion after all).
 Two furry and very friendly monsters, one of which pawed and clawed several female guests, greeted visitors.
 Standing outside with a drink we spotted the man behind the costume—a rather attractive and half naked Swiss chap wearing nothing but underpants trying to crawl his way out of the too small window of his locked dressing room for a cigarette.
 With a bit of card swapping and cigarette bumming, friends are easily made at art fairs.

 Dinner at the packed Kunsthalle, the scene of many a regrettable and misspent night at previous AB’s, saw a more civilized evening this time toasting a Basel Tov to the 46th edition with the Hong Kong Art Basel crew, while a few guests wandered around with brown paper bags on their heads.
 After the art month I’ve had even the lunatic rants of a right wing Hello Kitty-loving Alabama white supremacist wouldn’t get my attention.
 Weird is the new normal in the contemporary art world.
 Keep drinking.